JuliaLang/julia/doc/src/devdocs/backtraces.md

 ## [Version/Environment info](@id dev-version-info)

 No matter the error, we will always need to know what version of Julia you are running.
 When Julia first starts up, a header is printed out with a version number and date.
-Please also include the output of `versioninfo()` in any report you create (sinсe version 0.7.0 this function moved into [`InteractiveUtils`](@ref InteractiveUtils.versioninfo) module, so maybe you need import the module):
+Please also include the output of `versioninfo()` (exported from the [`InteractiveUtils`](@ref InteractiveUtils.versioninfo) standard library) in any report you create:

 ```@repl
 using InteractiveUtils